ajax-crypto/ImRichText/README.md

     virtual void HandleHover(bool) = 0;
 };
 ```
+*NOTE* : Platform integration is optional, and can be omitted.
+If omitted, `<blink>`, `<marquee>` will not animate, and,
+`a` hyperlinks and tooltips will not be functional.

 Default implementations are provided for [ImGui](https://github.com/ocornut/imgui) and [Blend2D](https://github.com/blend2d/blend2d) (_Under progress_)
-Platform integration is optional with a default implementation provided for ImGui + GLFW (available in examples directory)
+Platform integration implementation provided for ImGui + GLFW (available in examples directory)

 [^1]: Nested subscript/superscript is untested at the moment
 [^2]: Custom bullets are also possible, set `RenderConfig::DrawBullet` function pointer and `list-style-type` property to `custom`